3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 After you’ve finished your walking tour, I recommend heading to Piazza San Marco, also known as St Mark’s Square.

-It’s the main public square in Venice and is one of the Venice landmarks you can’t miss while you’re here.
+It’s the main public square in Venice and one of the landmarks you can’t miss.
 It will likely be packed no matter what time you visit, but it’s still an incredible place.

-The backdrop of St Mark’s clocktower and St Mark’s Basilica are spectacular and you go into the Campanile di San Marco (St Mark’s Bell Tower) and get a fantastic view from one of the Venetian towers of the square below.
+The backdrop of St Mark’s Clocktower and Basilica is spectacular.
+You can also go into the Campanile di San Marco (St Mark’s Bell Tower) and get a fantastic view from one of the Venetian towers of the square below.

 Visiting Piazza San Marco at night is special because the square is beautiful when it’s lit up and you’ll be able to appreciate it in a different way!